Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Common: diarrhea, nausea, constipation, mouth sores, fatigue, muscle or bone pain, rash, cough, bruising, swelling, decreased appetite.
+- Common effects: diarrhea, nausea, fatigue, muscle or joint pain, rash, cough, bruising, mouth sores, headache.

-- Lab changes: low platelets, low neutrophils, low hemoglobin.
+- Laboratory changes: low platelets, low neutrophils, anemia, and liver enzyme changes.

 Onset Time